simonmichael/hledger_site/src/install.md

     hledger setup

 to check your setup.
-Otherwise, read on..
+If this doesn't work, read on..

 ### PATH